miasvanklei/nocc/docs/architecture.md

 If a project is being compiled with different compiler options (for example, with and without debug symbols), then every cpp would have two objects stored in obj cached, and recompilation would choose one of them based on the current invocation.

-If there were compilation warnings (stderr is not empty), a file is not put to obj cache, just in case.

 Like src cache, obj cache also has an LRU expiration.
 Obj cache is also dropped on restart.

-<p><br></p>

-## Own includes parser

-For every cpp file compiled, we need to detect dependencies (all `#include` recursively).

-The standard way to do this is to use the `-M` [flag](https://gcc.gnu.org/onlinedocs/gcc/Preprocessor-Options.html): it launches a preprocessor (not a compilation) and outputs dependencies of a cpp file (not a preprocessor result).

-Own includes parser does the same work as `cxx -M` but much faster.
-It has methods that parse cpp/h files, find `#include`, resolve them, and keep going recursively.
-It takes all `-I` / `-iquote` / `-isystem` dirs from cmd line into account, it works well with `#include_next`.
-A daemon has an includes cache for all invocations, so that system headers are traversed only once.
-As a result, we have all dependencies, just like the C++ preprocessor was invoked.

-Unlike `cxx -M`, this is not a preprocessor, so it does nothing about `#ifdef` etc.
-Hence, it can find more includes than natively, some of them may not exist, especially in system headers.
-This is not an error, because, in practice, they are likely to be surrounded with `#ifdef` and never reached by a real C++ compiler.
-But if own includes parsed finds fewer dependencies than `cxx -M`, it's a bug.

-Along with finding dependencies, hashes are calculated to be sent to a server.

-Own includes can work **only if paths are statically resolved**: it can do nothing about `#include MACRO()`.
-For instance, it can't analyze boost, as it's full of macro-includes.
-Only disabling own includes (invoking a real preprocessor) can help in that case.
-This can be done by setting the `NOCC_DISABLE_OWN_INCLUDES=1` environment variable.

 <p><br></p>